badsectorlabs/ludus/docs/docs/using-ludus/cli.md

     -t, --tail int      number of lines of the log from the end to print
 ```

-Ludus saves deploy logs after each run completes.
-Use `--history` to list past entries and `--id` to view a specific one.
+Ludus now creates a running history entry when a deploy starts, then finalizes that entry when the deploy completes.
+Use `--history` to list entries and `--id` to view a specific one.

+`ludus range logs -f` follows the current deployment log only.
+The `--id` flag cannot be combined with `-f` for range logs.

+When a history entry is still running, its `end` field is the Go `time.Time` zero value and the CLI displays `Still running...` in place of an end timestamp.

 ```
 ludus range logs --history